 We also understand that survey design is only the first step.
 Organizations need customer survey data synced with other customer records to do something meaningful.
 This is why we encourage customers to use our Salesforce survey integration to get the most out of the CSAT data they’re collecting.

 Finding out what’s in the hearts and minds of your customers is the key to running a successful business.
 While brilliant employees with great ideas help move a business forward, true success comes from making customers happy.

 Regularly surveying customers helps you measure customer satisfaction and plan for success.
 Decide which key interactions to measure, then get feedback on each one.
 These customer satisfaction surveys should become a part of your release process and precede any changes to your offerings.

 Surveying customers before a big shift can establish a baseline for customer satisfaction.
-You can then determine the success of the initiative based on how it impacts customer experience.
+You can then determine the initiative’s success based on how it impacts the customer experience.